 Tools for Inclusive Teaching

-Diversity can be challenging, particularly concepts like privilege, identity and consciousness raising.
-We provide a focus on challenging topics that emerge and help identify ways to address these challenge areas.
+Teaching diversity can be challenging, particularly concepts like privilege, identity and consciousness raising.
+Our goal is to unpack these sensitive topics and identify ways to address them.

-The site is organized so the many facets of diversity can be explored in courses – gender, sexual orientation, race, social class, disabilities and the like.
-We hope that these varying resources help provide the platform to teach diversity in complex and multi-faceted ways.
+This page is organized around different facets of diversity – gender, sexual orientation, race, social class, disabilities and the like.
+We hope that these resources help provide a platform to highlight the complexity of diversity in all of its various forms.

-Want to create more equitable learning environments?
+Want to create more inclusive and equitable learning environments?
 Find out how our doctoral programs prepare you to drive change.

 Inclusive Teaching Strategies